 Of course with recycling, there’s no such thing as too much of a good thing.
 And in that spirit, here you can learn all you need to know about how to recycle in your community and how to cash in while doing it.

-- If recycling more than 50 containers of any one material type, the decision to pay by count or weight is determined by the recycling center operator.
 Make sure your containers are whole and free of contaminants such as dirt, excessive liquid or other foreign substances.
 If you are being paid by weight, make sure the load contains only eligible CRV beverage containers.